Erudika/paraio.org/src/monolite/partials/016-elasticsearch.md

 ```

 Alternatively you can download the JAR from the "Releases" tab above put it in a `lib` folder alongside the server
-WAR file `para-x.y.z.war`.
+JAR file `para-x.y.z.jar`.
 Para will look for plugins inside `lib` and pick up the Elasticsearch plugin.

 Finally, set the config property:
 ```